pedromfedricci/books-futures-explained/scrapped_chapters/5_reactor_executor.md

 3. **The concept of a task**
     - A set of operations that can be stopped half way and resumed later on

-This kind of pattern common outside of Rust as well, but it's especially popular in Rust due to how well it alignes with the API provided by Rusts standard library.
-This model separates concerns between handling and scheduling tasks, and queing and responding to I/O events.
+This kind of pattern common outside of Rust as well, but it's especially popular in Rust due to how well it aligns with the API provided by Rusts standard library.
+This model separates concerns between handling and scheduling tasks, and queuing and responding to I/O events.

 ## The Reactor

 Since concurrency mostly makes sense when interacting with the outside world (or at least some peripheral), we need something to actually abstract over this interaction in an asynchronous way.

 This is the `Reactors` job.
 Most often you'll see reactors in rust use a library called [Mio][mio], which provides non blocking APIs and event notification for several platforms.

 The reactor will typically give you something like a `TcpStream` (or any other resource) which you'll use to create an I/O request.
 What you get in return is a `Future`.

 We can call this kind of `Future` a "leaf Future`, since it's some operation we'll actually wait on and that we can chain operations on which are performed once the leaf future is ready.

 ## The Task

 In Rust we call an interruptible task a `Future`.
 Futures has a well defined interface, which means they can be used across the entire ecosystem.
 We can chain these `Futures` so that once a "leaf future" is ready we'll perform a set of operations.

 These operations can spawn new leaf futures themselves.